-The Compensation Committee of the SPX Board of Directors includes five directors who are independent, as defined under SEC rules and the listing standards of the New York Stock Exchange.
+The Compensation Committee of the SPX Board of Directors includes three directors, each of whom is independent, as defined under SEC rules and the listing standards of the New York Stock Exchange.
 Additionally, each member of the Compensation Committee is an "outside director" within the meaning of Section 162(m) of the Internal Revenue Code.
 The Compensation Committee reviews SPX's Compensation Discussion and Analysis on behalf of the Board of Directors.

-The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis with management, and based on the review and discussions, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement and SPX's annual report on Form 10-K for the year ended December 31, 2006.
+The Compensation Committee has reviewed and discussed the Compensation Discussion and Analysis with management, and based on the review and discussions, the Compensation Committee recommended to the Board of Directors that the Compensation Discussion and Analysis be included in this Proxy Statement and SPX's annual report on Form 10-K for the year ended December 31, 2007.